openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 ### Booking System under Test

-An implementation of the [Open Booking API specification](https://openactive.io/open-booking-api/EditorsDraft/), which is being tested by the [Integration Tests](../openactive-integration-tests/).
+An implementation of the [Open Booking API specification](https://openactive.io/open-booking-api/EditorsDraft/), which is being tested by [Integration Tests](../openactive-integration-tests/).

 Broker Microservice connects to this Booking System in order to fetch metadata, harvest its Opportunity and Order RPDE feeds and acquire auth credentials.
 All of these then empower [Integration Tests](../openactive-integration-tests/) to run a suite of tests against this same Booking System.